joomengine/jcb-documentation/055-Dynamic-File-and-Folder-Inclusion-concept.md

 **[00:00:00 → 00:01:17]**

-Joomla Component Builder introduces a **dynamic file and folder inclusion system** that allows developers to include external files or folders—either local or remote—directly into their component package.
+Joomla Component Builder introduces a **dynamic file and folder inclusion system** that allows developers to include external files or folders-either local or remote-directly into their component package.

 This feature enhances automation and flexibility when developing complex Joomla components that rely on shared or external resources.